History of Uganda: Uganda under Idi Amin (1971–79)

-In 1972, under the so-called "Africanization" policy under Idi Amin, about 40,000 ethnic Indians with British passports were forced to leave Uganda.
+In 1972, Idi Amin began the Expulsion of Asians from Uganda, in which about 40,000 ethnic Indians with British passports were forced to leave Uganda.
 As an example of this exodus, 27,000 ethnic Indians emigrated to the United Kingdom and the 2006 census reported 3,300 people of Ugandan origin in Canada.
-The loss of the entrepreneurial Indian minority left the country's economy in ruins.
+The loss of the highly economically productive Indian minority left the country's economy significantly damaged, as the British government had invested far more into, and bent the economy in favor of them.

 Idi Amin's rule of Uganda became a synonym for barbarity, with a death toll estimated by the International Commission of Jurists in Geneva to be between 80,000 and a more likely 300,000, the latter figure cited at the end of the 2006 movie The Last King of Scotland.
 Another estimate, compiled by exile organisations with the help of Amnesty International, put the number killed at 500,000.
 Amin's atrocities were also graphically recounted in the 1977 book, A State of Blood, written by one of his former ministers after he fled the country, Henry Kyemba.
 The Acholi and Langi ethnic groups in northern Uganda were particular objects of Amin's political persecution because they had supported Obote and made up a large part of the army.
 In the perspective of history, Idi Amin will go down as one who damaged the cause of African nationalism.

 Amin's rule ended after the Uganda-Tanzania War in which Tanzanian forces aided by Ugandan exiles invaded Uganda.
 The conflict started with a border altercation involving Ugandan exiles who had a camp close to the Ugandan border near Mutukula.
 This resulted in an attack by the Ugandan Army into Tanzania.
 In October 1978, the Tanzanian Armed Forces repulsed this incursion and, backed by Ugandan exiles, invaded Uganda.
 Amin's troops were assisted by Libyan soldiers.
 On 11 April 1979, the capital Kampala was captured and Amin fled with his remaining forces to Libya.